 Here are some simple ways to live more green:

-- Learn more about green furnaces and heating sources that use renewable energy.
+- Learn more about multi fuel burning pellet stoves that use renewable energy.

 - Wash your clothes in cold water if possible.
 The cost of heating water for warm and hot loads uses the most energy.